coreymckrill/nearby-wordpress-events/readme.txt

 = What information is collected, and what is it used for? =

 The plugin sends each user's timezone, locale, and IP address to `api.wordpress.org`, in order to determine their location, so that they can be shown events that are close to that location.
 If the user requests events near a specific city, then that is also sent.
-The data is not stored permenantly, not used for any other purpose, and not shared with anyone outside of WordPress.org, with the exception of any conditions covered in the [WordPress.org privacy policy](https://wordpress.org/about/privacy/).
+The data is not stored permanently, not used for any other purpose, and not shared with anyone outside of WordPress.org, with the exception of any conditions covered in the [WordPress.org privacy policy](https://wordpress.org/about/privacy/).